JulienRogar/HotkeyParallels/README.md

 # HotkeyParallels
-Tool to compare inside Maya different Maya hotkey files' content
+Tool to compare in Maya different Maya hotkey files

 Last version: 1.0.0 - tested in Maya 2024